taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 ### Ionotropic

 Ionotropic receptors are protein structures in the cell membrane that form an [ion channel pore](https://en.wikipedia.org/wiki/Ion_channel_pore).
 When a neurotransmitter binds to this receptor, the proteins create an opening for ions such as sodium (Na+), potassium (K+), calcium (Ca2+), and/or chloride (Cl-) to travel into or out of the cell.

-These receptors tend to cause very fast reactions in the post-synaptic cell (on the order of milliseconds), by either [depolarizing](https://en.wikipedia.org/wiki/Depolarization) the cell and causing an excitatory response, or by [hyperpolarizing](https://en.wikipedia.org/wiki/Hyperpolarization_(biology)) the cell and causing an inhibitory response.
+This movement of ions either
+* [depolarizes](https://en.wikipedia.org/wiki/Depolarization) the cell, causes an excitatory response; or
+* [hyperpolarizes](https://en.wikipedia.org/wiki/Hyperpolarization_(biology)) the cell, causing an inhibitory response.

 Ionotropic receptors are classified into 3 major groups, called "superfamilies": [ionotropic glutamate receptors](https://en.wikipedia.org/wiki/Glutamate-gated_ion_channel_family), [ATP-gated channels](https://en.wikipedia.org/wiki/P2X_purinoreceptor), and [cys-loop receptors](https://en.wikipedia.org/wiki/Cys-loop_receptor).